Supporting guidance for Small-scale Tree and Shrub Planting

 Choose a mix of species appropriate to the local soil and site conditions.
 We recommend you consult Scottish Forestry Bulletin 112 – Creating New Native Woodlands, and the Scottish Forestry's Ecological Site Classification.

-Small-scale tree and shrub planting can enhance, create or restore woodland habitat in many situations and soil types, from riparian woodland through lowland scrub to montane scrub, by increasing the network of small woods, wood pastures and extended hedgerows.
+Small-scale native tree and shrub planting can enhance, create, or restore woodland habitat in many situations and soil types, from riparian woodland through lowland scrub to montane scrub, by increasing the network of small woods, wood pastures, individual trees, agroforestry systems and extended hedgerows.

 Small-scale tree and shrub planting can help stabilise river banks, limit erosion, provide shelter and create visually attractive wildlife habitat.
-Trees overhanging river banks support wildlife by providing a source of insect food for fish, leaf litter to feed aquatic invertebrates, and fishing posts for kingfishers.
+Trees overhanging riverbanks support wildlife by providing a source of insect food for fish, leaf litter to feed aquatic invertebrates, and fishing posts for kingfishers.
+Shading by trees is also important to help cool water temperatures during drought periods.

 Small-scale riparian planting can benefit river SACs with fish spawning sites and freshwater pearl mussel sites because planting can stabilise banksides, reduce soil erosion and help to keep the river bed free from a build-up of silt.
 They also provide shade, keeping summer water temperatures down for both pearl mussel and fish populations.

-Protect trees from damage by herbivores, normally by the use of an appropriate tree stake and guard.
+Protect trees from damage by livestock and wild herbivores, by using an appropriate tree stake and guard.
 Place the stake into the ground to a depth of at least 30 centimetres, with the tip below the lip of the tree-shelter and 10 centimetres above the upper tie.

 Make sure ties do not encircle the tree, so that they can be removed later.